 If you have a query or concern regarding the way we collect and handle your personal data, or would like to exercise your rights and choices, please contact our Customer Support Team at [email protected] You may alternatively contact our Senior Manager, Privacy at [email protected].

-If you are in the European Economic Area, and you have a query or concern regarding the way we collect and handle your personal data, or would like to exercise your rights and choices, please instead visit the Contact Us section of our website: http://help.clearpay.co.uk or contact our Senior Manager, Privacy at [email protected].
+If you are in the European Economic Area or UK, and you have a query or concern regarding the way we collect and handle your personal data, or would like to exercise your rights and choices, please instead visit the Contact Us section of our website: http://help.clearpay.co.uk or contact our Senior Manager, Privacy at [email protected].

 You can also alternatively reach out to our Data Protection Officer at [email protected] or the address below.